okeeffed/cheat-sheets/GraphQL/GraphQL.md

 ## Mutations

 Now that we've set up the ability to read data, we haven't spent anything on modifying the datastore.

+They're notorious for being a bit more challenging to work with.